r-owen/microBlocksXRP/ReadMe.rst

 * ``pid_resetPID``: reset the specified PID loop.
   It may be useful to reset a PID before commanding a new move.

-* ``pid_constrainValue``: limit the range of a value, intended to post-process a scaled correction from a PID loop.
+* ``pid_constrainValue``: limit the range of a value.
-  This may be used to constrain the correction returned by ``pid_computePID`` to useful values.
+  This is provided to constrain the drive signal to useful values.
   The algorithm is as follows (where ``|value|`` means the absolute value of ``value``):

   * If ``|value| < deadband``: return 0.